Chaoyi-Lu/ZIP-LPCM/Real data applications.md

 fig
 ```

-Such an interactive 3-d plot is uploaded as [`/Interactive 3-d latent positions plots/RDA_Windsurfers_InteractivePlot.html`] of this repository.
+Such an interactive 3-d plot is uploaded as [`/Interactive 3-d latent positions plots/RDA_Windsurfers_InteractivePlot.html`] of this repository, and can be accessed directly via: [https://chaoyi-lu.github.io/ZIP_LPCM_3_Dimensional_Visualization/](https://chaoyi-lu.github.io/ZIP_LPCM_3_Dimensional_Visualization/).
 The **Figure 9** of the **ZIP-LPCM** paper can thus be reporduced following:

 ``` r